-LACC also offers a Certified Nursing Program, Nursing 100 every semester.
-This is an 6 unit course that prepares students for the certified nursing assistant ARCHIVED until Fall 2009/Spring 2010 examination given by the Red Cross.
+LACC also offers a Certified Nursing Program, Nursing 100 as funding permits.
+This is a 5 unit course that prepares students for the certified nursing assistant examination given by the Red Cross.
 Upon completion of the certification exam, students may enroll in the Home Health Aid course.